Table Of Contents

 On the whole, I believe that Agile is a better methodology than Waterfall, but I think in many cases we have swung too far to the “Agile” side of the pendulum, and still will benefit from a micro-dose of planning before we just dive in and start developing.

-This article will help you write a product requirements document that will be good enough to get a reasonably accurate software project estimation from a dev shop.
-You can do this on your own, or by using our Software Estimator template to help with the process.
+This article will help you write a product requirements document that will be good enough to get a reasonably accurate estimate from a dev shop.
+You can do this on your own, or by using our Example Requirements Template and our Example Estimate Template to help with the process.
 For the purpose of this article, I’ll be using a ToDo app as an example, since ToDo apps are familiar ground and common tutorials in the development sphere.
-The images used in this article are taken from our internal Product Requirements Document tool.
-If you’re interested in learning more about the tool, get in touch.

 When determining requirements, we want to strike the right balance between being prepared and being agile.
-In other words, the bare minimum effort needed to get started building a great product.
+In other words, the bare minimum effort that is needed to start building a great product.

 What is a PRD?